 - What kind of legacy will you leave your children?

-As you can see from the list above, the commitment of your time and your actions is actually really small.
-None of the above should be too much to ask of any one person.
-It is not one action, it is many people taking many small actions that will carry this fight.
-It will not be easy, but YOU CAN PERSONALLY MAKE A DIFFERENCE.
+This fight will not be easy.
 At first there will be more losses than victories.
 It took us 20 years to get to this point.
 It may take us 20 years to regain what we’ve lost.
-It’s going to be hard and it’s going to take a long time, but IT STARTS WTH YOU.
+It’s going to be hard and it’s going to take a long time.
 This fight will not be won by being passive.
 It will be won by those who are willing to engage.
 Are you willing to engage?

 Do you want change?
 Are you willing to change?
 You can start by simply getting off your couch and attending a meeting.